 What is a Self-Directed IRA?

-A self-directed IRA is not a term you will find in the Internal Revenue Code.
-A self-directed IRA simply refers to an IRA account which is can invest in traditional assets, such as stocks, but also alternative assets, such as real estate or cryptocurrencies.
-In the last several years, the number of self-directed accounts has grown significantly.
+A self-directed IRA (SDIRA) is not a term you will find in the Internal Revenue Code.
+A self-directed IRA is a retirement account that allows you to diversify your investments and retirement savings.
+A self-directed IRA refers to an IRA account which can invest in traditional assets, such as stocks, but also alternative assets, such as real estate or cryptocurrencies.
+Contrasting traditional IRA’s, self-directed IRAs allow a greater level of diversification.
+As a result, the number of self-directed IRA accounts has grown substantially.

 Why Choose a Self-Directed IRA?

 Using a self-directed IRA to make investments with your retirement funds can prove to be a great way to better diversify your retirement portfolio.
 Additionally, you gain the opportunity to invest in hard assets you know and understand.

 Many IRA investors believe they must invest their IRA in stocks, bonds and bank CDs.
 Fewer investors know that they can invest in real estate, tax-liens, precious metals, cryptocurrencies and other non-traditional assets.
 However, the IRS permits non-traditional assets to be held inside IRA retirement accounts.
 These investments with a Self-Directed IRA, or Self-Directed IRA LLC are fully permissible.

 The main benefits of a self-directed IRA are:

 - Investing in what you know and understand.